SleepyFishYT/CodeSuggestTool/README.md

 # How to use ?
-First   : download
+1 : download
-Secound : move the file to Desktop
+2 : move the file to Desktop
-Third   : run and enter all informations
+3 : run and enter all informations

 # CodeSuggestTool
 A programm to Suggest codes / plugins